rocket::mtls::oid::asn1_rs::nom::lib::std

 §Memory layout

 For non-zero-sized values, a Box will use the Global allocator for its allocation.
-It is valid to convert both ways between a Box and a raw pointer allocated with the Global allocator, given that the Layout used with the allocator is correct for the type.
+It is valid to convert both ways between a Box and a raw pointer allocated with the Global allocator, given that the Layout used with the allocator is correct for the type and the raw pointer points to a valid value of the right type.
 More precisely, a value: *mut T that has been allocated with the Global allocator with Layout::for_value(&*value) may be converted into a box using Box::<T>::from_raw(value).
 Conversely, the memory backing a value: *mut T obtained from Box::<T>::into_raw may be deallocated using the Global allocator with Layout::for_value(&*value).

-For zero-sized values, the Box pointer still has to be valid for reads and writes and sufficiently aligned.
-In particular, casting any aligned non-zero integer literal to a raw pointer produces a valid pointer, but a pointer pointing into previously allocated memory that since got freed is not valid.
+For zero-sized values, the Box pointer has to be non-null and sufficiently aligned.
 The recommended way to build a Box to a ZST if Box::new cannot be used is to use ptr::NonNull::dangling.

 So long as T: Sized, a Box<T> is guaranteed to be represented as a single pointer and is also ABI-compatible with C pointers (i.e. the C type T*).
 This means that if you have extern “C” Rust functions that will be called from C, you can define those Rust functions using Box<T> types, and use T* as corresponding type on the C side.
 As an example, consider this C header which declares functions that create and destroy some kind of Foo value: